• Skip to primary navigation

 They're sweet and buttery, with a tender texture that makes them completely irresistible.

-Christmas Sugar Cookies with Sprinkles
+Christmas Cookies with Sprinkles

 Even though this is a simple drop sugar cookie, you can still add a festive touch to these PA Dutch sugar cookies.